Uberi/University-Notes/PHIL271/PHIL271.md

 **Revolutionary fictionalism** is the view that mathematicians intend their assertions to be literally true, but they're wrong to do so and need to change (calling for a revolution).

 One objection to revolutionary fictionalism, presented by David Lewis, is that mathematics has been working very well and providing a lot of useful results, while philosophy asking mathematics to change the nature of their assertions wouldn't make math more useful in any way.
-He basically says that if revolutionary fictionalism is correct, math would need to be rejected, while in reality, it really doesn't need to be rejexted.
+He basically says that if revolutionary fictionalism is correct, math would need to be rejected, while in reality, it really doesn't need to be rejected.

 Aside: why does philosophy often result in outlandish claims and unusual results?
 Wittgenstein viewed philosophy as a therapeutic activity - language tempts people to think themselves into dead ends, and looking at the language itself can help us avoid this.